In this blog post, Bonnie Hanschu OTR and Myania Moses OT explain what a sensory diet is and how to incorporate it into everyday life.

-But what if kids with autism were given opportunities to rock, touch, move, and jump?
+But what if kids with autism and other neurodevelopmental disorders were given opportunities to rock, touch, move, and jump?
 Maybe they would be satiated and not act out inappropriately.

 What Is a Sensory Diet?